gkunter/coquery/README.md

 # Coquery - a free corpus query tool

-Coquery is a free corpus query tool for linguistis, lexicographers, translators, and anybody who wishes to search and analyse a text corpus.
+Coquery is a free corpus query tool for linguistis, lexicographers, translators, and anybody who wishes to search and analyse text corpora.
 It is available for Windows, Linux, and Mac OS X computers.

 You can either build your own corpus from a collection of text files